aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-worksheets/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Where should we use the Delete Spreadsheet Blank Worksheet API?
+## Where should we use the Delete Spreadsheet Blank Worksheets API?

 When you need to transform data, you can use this API.

-## Why should you use the Delete Spreadsheet Blank Worksheet API?
+## Why should you use the Delete Spreadsheet Blank Worksheets API?

-- Quickly delete all blank rows that do not contain any data or other objects from an Excel spreadsheet.
+- Quickly delete all blank worksheets that do not contain any data or other objects from an Excel spreadsheet.
 - Development can be quickly completed through the existing SDK.

-## How to Use the Delete Spreadsheet Blank Worksheet API with SDKs
+## How to Use the Delete Spreadsheet Blank Worksheets API with SDKs

 ### OpenAPI Specification